mckennapsean/dissertation/content/04-example.md

 workflow improvements, 3) tool desirability, and 4) temporal data representation.
 We also developed a more low-level list of all visualization artifacts, such as a detailed data and task abstraction.

+![
+  An overview of the visualization artifacts for our redesign project, starting from our a) software analysis, which resulted in b) initial concept sketches and c) wireframes.
+As we focused on more of the details, we moved into the _make_ activity with and d) laying out interface components.
+](figures/daf/redesign/process.pdf){#fig:redesign width="100%"}